1 Passion to Profit Myth You Need to Hear Today

 There is so much pressure to live more of what you love.
 Live your passions.
 Turn your passion into profit...those messages are everywhere.
-I know, I’m one of the leaders and advocates spreading those very messages!
+I know, I’m one of the advocates spreading those very messages!
 And I believe them.

 But this is also what you really need to know.
 There is a myth to what all that looks like.

 While some people know what their passion is at birth (think Mozart), most of us do not.
 There is a very low percentage of people who are born with a great gift or passion and dedicate their life to it.
 It’s awesome to study and know those people, but it doesn’t offer great insight into how we can also live our passions.
 And there are others who have indeed discovered their passions and are living them full out...I consider myself one of those.

 But this is what you need to know...most of us in this second category didn’t just wake up one day and claim our passion and then immediately build a dream lifestyle from it.
 What really happens isn’t so sexy, romantic, or fast.
 So give yourself a little break.